GeorgTollefsen/ProgEksamenProgTest/README.md

 most appropriate for a given Person.

 # Installation:
 To run the program we recommend you to use IntelliJ.
-You also need to have JDK intalled.
+You also need to have JDK installed.
 Feel free to clone the source code.

 # How to use:
 To run the home workout program you need to pick an option from our awesome meny.
-The home workout program contains of programs with exercises of types like strenght, endurance, balance and flexibility.
+The home workout program contains of programs with exercises of types like strength, endurance, balance and flexibility.

 You can look at all the programs to see which kind of exercises they contain, the duration and if it's a balanced program or not.
 If you choose the option "show information about a person", you will get a list of persons, and on each person you will get information about preferred intensity and preferred exercise type.

-We also have an exercise manager where you can choose from the menu to check if a program is apropiate for a person, build a new program, or you can get a program recommended for a specific person.
-On "build a new program" you will get an oportunety to make your own program.
+We also have an exercise manager where you can choose from the menu to check if a program is appropriate for a person, build a new program, or you can get a program recommended for a specific person.
+On "build a new program" you will get an opportunity to make your own program.
 You give it a name and choose exercises from the list.

 # Credits